 4. Stabilize your monthly housing costs

 Life’s full of surprises — housing doesn’t need to be one of them.
 When you buy a home, you remove the threat of landlord changes, lease termination, and rent spikes, a bane particularly plaguing city dwellers.

-As a homeowner, your property taxes and home insurance rates may fluctuate, but you can control the majority of your monthly housing costs with a fixed-rate mortgage.
+As a homeowner, meanwhile, your property taxes and home insurance rates may fluctuate, but you can control the majority of your monthly housing costs with a fixed-rate mortgage.
 For even greater predictability, take control of your monthly utility bills with these energy-saving tactics:

 - Swap out old appliances for new energy-efficient models.